 Should I Empty My Pool?

-Swimming Spas and Pools (as a general rule), should not be emptied on a regular basis.
+Swimming Pools (as a general rule), should not be emptied on a regular basis.

 However, if you think your pool or spa needs to be emptied for whatever reason, check with your SPASA Member first, as emptying it without consultation with the Pool Builder may also void that builder’s warranties.

 Most problems can be treated without the need to empty a pool, and exposure to the sun and other elements, may lead to additional remedial work being required.

 If you live in an area with a high water table you should take particular care, and not simply reply on the hydrostatic relief valve.